wraithan/resume/docs/projects.rst

 i-can-manage-it
 ###############

-`i-can-manage-it`_ is a game and game engine I started writting to get used to the world of game development.
-I haven't open sourced it yet, but I did do some writing about it as I learned and encounted problems.
+`i-can-manage-it`_ is a game and game engine I started writing to get used to the world of game development.
+I haven't open sourced it yet, but I did do some writing about it as I learned and encountered problems.

 * First Rust project where performance really mattered, so I got to spend some time optimizing.